arielsalminen/Remote-Preview/README.md

 ## Basic usage

-1. Switch on OS X's WebSharing and put these files (index.html, jquery.js and url) in 'Sites' folder under your home directory.
-[Here's](http://coolestguyplanettech.com/downtown/install-and-configure-apache-mysql-php-and-phpmyadmin-osx-108-mountain-lion) a good tutorial on how to config Apache on OS X 10.8 and [here's](http://clickontyler.com/blog/2012/02/web-sharing-mountain-lion/) even easier way to do it straight from the System Preferences.
+1. Move all files to a public Dropbox folder/Server/localhost, edit ‘url’ file and wait for devices to refresh.
+That's all!
-2. After you have the server running, you can open Remote Preview from any device which is using the same wireless network.
-You can find your local IP address under System Preferences/Network.
-The URL where you have to connect, is something like http://192.168.1.5/~username/.
-You might also want to bookmark Remote Preview to your device's home screen for fast & easy application like access.
+2. Bookmark Remote Preview to your devices’s home screen for fast & easy application like access later on.
-3. Once you have Remote Preview open on all your devices, open the file called `url` on the server, enter a new URL, and Hit Cmd+S.
+3. If you moved all files to a server, you can control the mobile devices via web browser by pointing your browser to the directory called /control/ (make sure php is enabled on the server and that the url file has necessary permissions)

-4. That's it.
-Repeat step 3 to refresh all connected devices.
-It'll even update all your desktop browsers which are viewing the page.
+## Running on localhost

-5. Alternatively you can just copy these files to a public Dropbox folder, edit 'url' file locally and wait for devices to refresh.
+Check out this [tutorial](http://coolestguyplanettech.com/downtown/install-and-configure-apache-mysql-php-and-phpmyadmin-osx-108-mountain-lion) on how to config Apache for OS X 10.8.

 ## Browser support